apache/cordova-plugin-splashscreen/README.md

 # cordova-plugin-splashscreen

+This plugin is required to work with splash screens.
 This plugin displays and hides a splash screen during application launch.

 Report issues with this plugin on the [Apache Cordova issue tracker][Apache Cordova issue tracker].